-Is your snoring keeping you awake — or maybe disturbing your partner — try a nasal dilator to open your nostrils and help you breathe better.
+If your snoring is keeping you awake — or maybe disturbing your partner — try a nasal dilator to open your nostrils and help you breathe better.

 "This device literally pushes the congestion away to open the nostril and allow for unrestricted breathing," said Breus.
 "This always helps reduce snoring, since it allows the air to move more slowly and does not cause vibrations in the soft palette."

-This pack of three comes in three sizes so you'll be able to decide which shape best fits.
-There's also a trial pack, which includes one of each option.
+This pack comes in three sizes so you'll be able to decide which shape fits best.
 Small, subtle, and comfortable, this strip will help you, and anyone around you, get a better night's sleep!